Hypnobirthing techniques and how to use them for a positive labour

-It might sound crazy but when I was pregnant I was looking forward to giving birth.
+It might sound crazy but when I was pregnant (after taking a hypnobirthing course) I was looking forward to giving birth.
 By studying hypnobirthing I had gained confidence to tell people that I didn’t want to hear their horror stories about birth.
-People love sharing those with pregnant women!
+People love sharing those when they see a bump!
 I had learned to only listen to positive stories and attitudes which in turn made me feel more positive.
 By staying positive it is also much easier to feel relaxed during pregnancy instead of anxious.

 Relaxation is obviously a good way to release fear and feel positive.
 In our hectic modern lives, many people struggle to relax.
 The best way to remedy this is to simply practice.
 Hypnobirthing classes will give you all the guidance and tools needed for this.
 You will be given pregnancy related scripts to listen to which will calm the mind and fill your subconscious with positive affirmations.